What is my PIN?

 How do I check my account online?

 Click on "My Account" on the menu bar above.
 You will be prompted for your library barcode and PIN.
-See the first question ("What is my PIN?") if you do not remember your PIN.
+See the first question if you do not remember your PIN.

 How do I place requests online?
 And what if the item isn't in the catalog?